 When King Willem Alexander became King in 2013 this date changed to his birthday, the 27th of April.
 But, guidebooks weren’t so quick with picking that up, nor did many tourists check the holiday on the internet even though the abdication was quite big news.
 Especially since our Queen decided it was time for her younger son to shine, at 74 years old, because he was and is better suited for the job.
 That meant there were hordes of tourists coming the last 5 years to The Netherlands to celebrate Queens Day.
 Which was sad for them, and if you’re one of them I’m sorry, but it was pretty funny to watch as a Dutch person.

 No one was dressed in orange clothing.
-Not a single sole was drunk.
+Not a single soul was drunk.
 And no one was dancing on boats in the canals.
 But there they were.
 Dressed up in orange.
 Expecting a party of a lifetime.
 I actually hope that people who experienced that have had the chance to return and to experience Kings Day.

 Just to be clear once more, so you don’t end up like one of the sad tourists.
 Queens Day doesn’t exist anymore in The Netherlands.
 Kings Day does.
 Kings Day is celebrated in The Netherlands on the 27th of April unless that’s on a Sunday.
 If the 27th of April is on a Sunday, Kings Day will be celebrated on a Saturday.